Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields

 \section{Introduction}

 The entropy $S$ of many-body systems plays a fundamental role in characterizing their thermodynamic behavior, heat transfer, and thermoelectric properties.
-On the other hand, directly measuring entropy experimentally has always been challenging.
-Recently, however, it has been found that the differential entropy, $s \equiv \partial S/\partial n$, where $n$ is the electron density, can be investigated experimentally.
+On the other hand, directly measuring entropy experimentally has always been challenging (see, however, Ref.~\cite{Adam2024}).
+Recently, however, it has been found that the differential entropy, $s \equiv \partial S/\partial n$, where $S$ is the entropy per unit volume and $n$ is the electron density, can be investigated experimentally.
 Nevertheless, the experiment described in \cite{Kuntsevich2015NatComm} is not an exception, as the quantity measured directly is actually the temperature derivative of the chemical potential, $\partial \mu/\partial T$.
 These derivatives are then equated using the Maxwell relation:

 The differential entropy $s$ serves as an excellent thermodynamic tool, demonstrating high sensitivity in low charge density regimes, which allows for the study of two-dimensional electron gas (2DEG) in gated structures.
-In particular, in Ref.~\cite{Kuntsevich2015NatComm} the measurements of $s$ were performed in a quantizing perpendicular to 2DEG magnetic field $H$.
+In particular, in Ref.~\cite{Kuntsevich2015NatComm} the measurements of $s$ were performed in a quantizing magnetic field $H$ perpendicular to 2DEG.
 The entropy showed a nonmonotonic dip-peak behavior as a function of $H$.
 As discussed in \cite{Blanter1994PR} (see also a recent review \cite{Varlamov2021LTP}) an intersection of the sequent Landau level and the chemical potential level can be viewed as an example of the Lifshitz electronic topological transition (ETT).
 Furthermore, measurements of differential entropy and integrated entropy change have revealed the isospin Pomeranchuk effect in magic-angle twisted bilayer graphene, as reported in Refs.~\cite{Saito2021Nature,Rozen2021Nature}.
-An important property of entropy per particle is its close relation to more complex transport properties, such as the Seebeck coefficient, making it a useful indicator for predicting the thermoelectric behavior of materials \cite{Cortes2023PRB} (see also Refs.~\cite{Varlamov2016PRB,Tsaran2017SciRep,Galperin2018JETP}).
+An important property of entropy per particle is its close relation to more complex transport properties, such as the Seebeck coefficient, making it a useful indicator for predicting the thermoelectric behavior of materials \cite{Cortes2023PRB} (see also Refs.~\cite{Varlamov2016PRB,Tsaran2017SciRep}).